VirgilSecurity/virgil-sdk-x/Docs/quickstart.md

 ```

 ## Step 4.
 Receive a Message
-An encrypted message is received on the recipient’s side using the [IPMDataSourceListener]() handler.
+An encrypted message is received on the recipient’s side using the IPMDataSourceListener handler.
 This handler is registered during the channel creation and get called every time the channel discovers a new message.
+You can see its declaration in [IPMDataSource.h](https://github.com/VirgilSecurity/virgil-sdk-x/blob/v3/Docs/IPMExample-objc/IPMExample-objc/IPM/IPMDataSource.h) or [IPMDataSource.swift](https://github.com/VirgilSecurity/virgil-sdk-x/blob/v3/Docs/IPMExample-swift/IPMExample-swift/IPM/IPMDataSource.swift)

 ###### Objective-C
 ```objective-c